I've gone on many treks in Nepal for many years at different times of the year. What you need to take with you is ultimately up to the weather!

 - Laptops - iPads - I've seen these gadgets start to appear in peak season treks.
 Personally I wouldn't take one unless I was doing actual research work.
 If you are just going trekking, take notes on paper.
 Remember the effect altitude has on electronics!

 - Solar showers again why?
 Yes, it's nice.
 Yes, you'll save about $2 dollars on a shower.
-But you'll still need to carry it all.
-Shower local, or don't shower at all!
+But you'll still need to carry it all and fetch the water.
+Shower locally.

 Just remember when you are packing that you'll also need to carry all these things, pack and unpack everyday.
 On a regular trek you're meant to be enjoying yourself, not struggling to squeeze everything into a bag that's ripping apart due to excess weight!